 A candidate who has a disability, but has completed the credentialing requirements of the ABVO, may request accommodations in taking the Written and Image Recognition portions of the ABVO certifying examination.
 The original application and documentation as outlined in the official Accommodations Policy, must be submitted no later than 90 days prior to the beginning of exams.
 Due to the nature of the Practical portions of the certifying examination (which include the Intraocular Surgery, Extraocular Surgery and Animal Examination stations), accommodations in the form of time extension or altered setting are not provided for these portions of the exam.

-Requests for the full Accommodations Policy and submission documentation should be submitted to the ABVO at (208) 466-7624 or by e-mail at ABVO office)
+Requests for the full Accommodations Policy and/or submission form should be sent to the ABVO office.

 CANDIDATE NOTIFICATION AND REEXAMINATION PROCEDURES